 Indian River Boat Tour

-The tour also includes a short stop at the “Bush Bar”, where you can have a drink and a look around the area.
-Here, you’re actually at the edge of a swamp and it’s quite an atmospheric place with its abundance of gnarly trees and a small tributary of the Indian River winding under a dense canopy that bathes the whole place in a constant half-light.
-If you didn’t have a chance to visit the Kalinago village, you can see some traditional Tree Fern carvings around the bar.
+During our tour, we also stopped at the “Bush Bar”, to have a drink and a look around the area.
+Here, you’re actually at the edge of a swamp, and it’s another atmospheric place, with its many gnarly trees and small tributary of the Indian River slowly flowing by.

-Access to the Indian River itself is included in Dominica’s Ecotourism site-pass, which is 5$ (13.25 ECD) per day or 12$ (32.04 ECD) per week and allows you to visit as many sites as you manage in that time.
-The price for the boat tour is negotiable to a degree but expect to pay about 50 ECD per Person.
-The boats carry a maximum of 8 passengers.
+The entrance fee to the Indian River itself is included in Dominica’s Ecotourism Site-Pass, which is 5$ (13.25 ECD) per day or 12$ (32.04 ECD) per week and allows you to visit as many sites as you manage in that time.

 Cabrits National Park and Fort Shirley